fstahlberg/tensor2tensor-usr/README.md

 * Exposes the [TensorFlow NMT tutorial](https://github.com/tensorflow/nmt) to tensor2tensor for strong RNN-based baselines.
 * Implements the [alternating stacked encoder](https://arxiv.org/abs/1606.04199) for RNN models.
-* Advanced positional embeddings for the transformer model.
 * Using recurrent layers in the transformer.
 * Layer-by-layer model variations for RNNs and transformers.
 * Monotonic transition-based attention for layer-by-layer models.